matteo-chesi/eth-cscs.github.io/getting_started/running_jobs/README.md

 #SBATCH --ntasks-per-node=8
 #SBATCH --ntasks-per-core=2
 #SBATCH --cpus-per-task=2
-#SBATCH --gres=gpu:1
+#SBATCH --constraint=gpu
 #SBATCH --time=00:30:00

 srun -n $SLURM_NTASKS --ntasks-per-node=$SLURM_NTASKS_PER_NODE -c $SLURM_CPUS_PER_TASK --cpu_bind=rank ./myprogram.exe
 ```

 The example above shows an MPI job allocated on two nodes using hyperthreading on Piz Daint.
-You might need to use the SLURM option --constraint=gpu to run on the XC50 using the GPU accelerator on each node.
-With the exception of the gpu flag, the same srun options apply on XC40, where you need to adjust the number of cores of the Broadwell compute node, featuring two sockets with eighteen cores each.
+You need to use the SLURM option --constraint=gpu to run on the XC50 using the GPU accelerator on each node.
+With the exception of this flag, the same srun options apply on the XC40, where you need to adjust the number of cores of the Broadwell compute node, featuring two sockets with eighteen cores each.
 The flag -l at the beginning allows you to call the module command within the script, in case you need it.

 ```
 #!/bin/bash -l